Crawl (2019 film)

 Crawl is a 2019 American natural horror film directed by Alexandre Aja, who produced with Sam Raimi and Craig Flores.
 It stars Kaya Scodelario and Barry Pepper as a daughter and father who, along with their dog, find themselves trapped in the crawl space of their home and preyed upon by alligators during a Category 5 hurricane in Florida.

-Aja rewrote the original spec script from the Rasmussen brothers to expand the length of the story and its characters.
-The film was officially announced in May 2018, and production started in Serbia in August with cinematographer Maxime Alexandre.
-The film was primarily shot within a warehouse facility located in the Port of Belgrade and wrapped in September after 41 days.
-During post-production, Max Aruj and Steffen Thum composed the film's score while Rodeo FX took three months to complete the visual effects, including the alligators.
+Aja rewrote the spec script from the Rasmussen brothers to expand upon the story's length and characters.
+The film was officially announced in May 2018, and production started that August in Serbia with cinematographer Maxime Alexandre.
+It was primarily shot within a warehouse facility in the Port of Belgrade and wrapped after 41 days.
+During post-production, Max Aruj and Steffen Thum composed the score, while Rodeo FX completed the visual effects in three months.

-Distributed by Paramount Pictures, Crawl opted out of conventional film screenings for critics before it premiered in the United States on July 12, 2019.
-The film was a critical and commercial success.
+Distributed by Paramount Pictures, the film opted out of conventional press screenings before opening in the United States on July 12, 2019, to critical and commercial success.
 It received generally positive reviews for its action, direction, pacing, and visual effects, earning a nomination for Best Wide Release at the 2020 Fangoria Chainsaw Awards, and grossed $91 million on a $13.5–15 million production budget.
-In August 2024, Paramount greenlit a sequel.
+A sequel is scheduled to be released in July 2027.

 Plot

-University of Florida swimmer Haley Keller receives a call from her sister Beth advising her to leave the state due to the imminent arrival of a Category 5 hurricane.
+University of Florida swimmer Haley Keller receives a call from her older sister Beth advising her to leave the state due to the imminent arrival of a Category 5 hurricane.
 Concerned for the safety of her estranged father Dave, Haley checks on him at his condo but finds it empty except for the family dog, Sugar.
 Against the instructions of Beth's ex-boyfriend Wayne, a Florida state trooper, she ignores evacuation orders and goes with Sugar to their old family home in Coral Lake, a location at risk of flooding.

 Haley finds the house empty.
-She enters the crawl space under the house, and finds her father mauled but alive.
+She enters the crawl space under the house and finds her father mauled but alive.
 She attempts to drag him out but is stopped by a large American alligator.
 She and her father retreat back where she found him, in an area that the animal cannot enter, but she drops her phone.
-As the house begins to flood, she attempts to retrieve the phone, but encounters a second gator that crushes it and injures her leg.
+As the house begins to flood, she attempts to retrieve the phone but encounters a second gator that crushes it and injures her leg.
 She retreats back to the safe space.
 Peeping outside through holes in the wall, she sees three looters at a nearby gas station.
 She gets the attention of one, but then all three are attacked and devoured by alligators swimming in the rising floodwaters.